 Since no one will be here for Christmas, all our presents have been mailed.
 I have a couple of small presents yet to wrap for Sweet Shark.

-In addition to our silver bells and balls and other ornaments that we have had, I purchased several new vintage ornaments at one of our local antique malls.
+Our silver bells and balls and other ornaments that we have collected over the years grace the tree.
+I purchased several new vintage ornaments at one of our local antique malls.
 The lady who has the booth where I bought them actually lives down the street from me.

 As usual, our Christmas tree, like most, is at its best when the lights are on.